-Starting to be more and more personal and relevant to the consumers, the opt-in advertisement proved its efficiency in using the electronic mail as an important mean in communicating all kind of commercial or informational messages to an audience (usually clients) encouraging, this way, the customers loyalty, increasing the possibilities of repeated business.
+Starting to be more and more personal and relevant to the consumers, the opt-in advertisement proved its efficiency in using the electronic mail as an important means in communicating all kinds of commercial or informational messages to an audience (usually clients) encouraging, this way, the customers’ loyalty, increasing the possibilities of repeated business.

 And since the importance of email marketing campaigns is rising day after day, we kept our promises on returning on the topic, displaying the importance of knowing all the small things leading to a miserable attempt to create a successful email marketing campaign, because being given the low cost and the effectiveness of this kind of approach it is truly worth the effort as long as we are aware of the limitations it has.

 Assuming you already took into count the tips we revealed for you in our article 10 Tips for Glorious Email Marketing Campaigns, then you’re on the good track.
 And if the purpose for all the hard work you have done so far is acquiring new customers or convincing the current ones to purchase some more from you, then we advise you to pay attention and avoid stepping into these traps: